gs-rezaem/cfgsync/tmp/contrib-model.md

 # The Transfer and Storage Problem
 With any sort of explicit agreement or contract, the acceptance must be somehow documented.
-There are two things to consider here: how is the information transfered, and once tranferred, how is it stored?
+There are two things to consider here: how is the information transfered, and once transfered, how is it stored?

 Older procedures required paper copies to be signed and mailed in.
 Clearly in this case,